7 Major Mesopotamian Inventions

 As Mesopotamian flourished in agriculture and commerce, it became necessary for them to record their trades and transactions.
 Aside from that, they needed to document their cultural values and store them for future generations.
 Mesopotamians solved a scripted communication problem, by inventing the first method of writing, known as cuneiform.
 Cuneiform was a pictorial form of writing – it wasn’t an easy thing to learn but it afforded Mesopotamians a means to record their own history.

-Other social inventions
+Other social inventions of ancient Mesopotamia

 The list of Mesopotamian inventions extends to many areas in science, mathematics, law, medicine, architecture and more.
 However, they also instituted laws and government systems which are still practiced by today’s society.
 For example, Mesopotamians instituted monarchies to rule their people.
 The Sumerians had kings who reigned over territories.
 They also proposed laws to punish unlawful people.
 In summary, ancient Mesopotamians were geniuses who introduced jaw-dropping innovations.
 Let’s give them the credit.